-According to the American Academy of Pediatric Dentistry, tooth decay is the single most common chronic childhood disease.
+According to the American Academy of Pediatric Dentistry, baby tooth decay is the single most common chronic childhood disease.

 Baby’s teeth are important to your child’s overall oral health and bone development.
 Teeth help shape the face and assist in eating, chewing, and speaking.

-Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, baby bottle tooth decay is preventable.
+Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, baby bottle tooth decay (bottle rot teeth) is preventable.
 Let’s take a closer look.

 What Causes Baby Tooth Decay?

-While there are many factors that can cause cavities, the most common reason a baby experiences tooth decay is prolonged exposure to sugary liquids, formula, or breast milk.
+While there are many factors that can cause baby tooth decay, the most common reason a baby experiences tooth decay is prolonged exposure to sugary liquids, formula, or breast milk.

 When a child sleeps with a bottle filled with juice, formula, or other liquids that contain sugar, this increases the risk of baby bottle tooth decay.
 While asleep the production of saliva, which helps wash away sugar, slows down.
 Bacteria in the mouth turns the sugar into acids, which eats away at tooth enamel.

 Early Signs of Baby Bottle Tooth Decay

 Most often signs of baby bottle tooth decay occur in the front upper and lower primary teeth, but decay can become a problem in other teeth as well.
 You may notice your child has:

 - Brown or white spots along the gum line